jkirkwin/CSC360/kapish/README.md

 The only real outside help I received was from the tutorial linked by Yvonne (https://brennan.io/2015/01/16/write-a-shell-in-c/).

 ## Other info
-I implemented the history functionality and included a test suite for it.
+I implemented the history functionality and included a test suite for it Used http://www.csl.mtu.edu/cs4411.ck/www/NOTES/signal/install.html to help with my signal handling code

 ### Bugs
 The current working directory string seems to be getting corrupted, or whatever it is that ls accesses to show contents of that directory.